Healthdirect Free Australian health advice you can count on.

 What is motion sickness?

-Motion (or travel) sickness is feeling unwell when in a moving vehicle.
-Commonly known as ‘travel sickness’, 'car sickness' or 'sea sickness', it is a normal response and can generally be prevented.
+Motion sickness is feeling unwell when moving on any type of transport.
+It is also known as ‘travel sickness’, 'car sickness' or 'sea sickness'.
+It is a normal response to certain types of movement.

 What are the symptoms of motion sickness?